dmuratov-als/shell-link-checker/README.md

 - _PROJECT-NAME-wget-links.txt_ - list of all links found.
 - _PROJECT-NAME-wget-links-and-refs.tsv_ - to be used at step 2.
 - _PROJECT-NAME-wget-sitemap.txt_ - list of the html links found.
-- _PROJECT-NAME-wget.log_ - Wget log for debugging purposes.
+- _PROJECT-NAME-wget.log.zst_ - Wget log for debugging purposes.